Pajamaman/jquery.tabbler/README.md

 ### Notice

 I recommend using [Eric Meyer's Reset CSS](http://meyerweb.com/eric/tools/css/reset) to fix the strange jQuery animation behavior.
 I've included it in the css directory for your convenience.

+### To do

+* Add open and close methods
+* Add alternative animation effects, such as slide in from the left or right, or fade in and out
+* Currently, it's necessary to separate the tabs from the targets by placing the targets in a div.
+This is because clicking on a tab opens the target and closes all of the target's siblings.
+This is obviously really stupid and I'd like to fix it as soon as I have the time.